Case Study: Medor

 SFA also maintains a black bean and pigeon pea “seed bank” to help smallholder farmers begin or improve their harvests.
 Farmers who participate in the tree-growing program and help with the tree planting kombits receive an agricultural tool (for example, a hoe) and seeds from the seed bank.
 After harvest, the farmers return their original quantities of seed to the seed bank for others to use.

-The most recent addition to Medor’s agro-forestry program is a livestock program.
-Participants receive a goat or a cow.
+Medor’s agro-forestry program also has a livestock sharing component.
+Participants receive a goat.
 In return, they pass on their animals’ first offspring to another family.
 When the recipient of the offspring is able to pass an offspring on to another farmer, the recipient becomes the “owner” of the offspring he/she received.

 Transforming Families’ Lives